 - Green Lake Boathouse: 7351 E Green Lake Drive N.

 5. Dip your feet in the Green Lake Wading Pool.

 The seasonal Green Lake Wading Pool is a fabulous place to take little ones, located between East Beach and West Beach.
 Parents will love all the shaded and grassy areas around the pool, perfect for a picnic.

-After a few hours at the wading pool, the whole family can walk to nearby restaurants like Jak's Alehouse, Zeeks Pizza, and Cocina Oaxaca (mexican), or you can take the kids to Ben and Jerry's icecream across the road.
+After a few hours at the wading pool, the whole family can walk to nearby restaurants like Duke's Seafood, Zeeks Pizza, and Cocina Oaxaca (mexican), or you can take the kids to Ben and Jerry's icecream across the road.

 - Location: North end of Green Lake Park (close to the intersection of East Green Lake Drive N and Wallingford Ave N).

 - Open: July and August, 11am to 8pm.

 - Parking: No parking lot.
 Park on nearby neighborhood streets.